 Fatigue Failure – The cracking, breaking, or other failures of material as the result of repeated or alternating stressing below the material’s ultimate tensile strength.

 Fatigue Limit – The maximum stress that a material will support indefinitely under variable and repetitive load conditions

 Fatigue Strength – The resistance of a material to repeated or alternating stressing, without failure.

 Ferrite – The normal crystal structure of low carbon steel at room temperature.

 Ferrite in Austenitic Stainless Steel – The magnetic finely dispersed crystal structure in austenitic steels that causes the austenite grains to become smaller and crack resistant.

-Ferrite Number – Ferrite Numbers (FN) are the current industry accepted figures for specifying ferrite content in austenitic stainless steel weld metal, as approved by the Welding Research Council (WRC), American Welding Society (AWS) and other organizations.
-Adopted during the 1970’s, “ferrite number” is not to be confused with “Percent Ferrite” that is still used in some cases.
+Ferrite Number – Ferrite Numbers (FN) are the current industry-accepted figures for specifying ferrite content in the austenitic stainless steel weld metal, as approved by the Welding Research Council (WRC), American Welding Society (AWS), and other organizations.
+Adopted during the 1970s, “ferrite number” is not to be confused with “Percent Ferrite” which is still used in some cases.

 Ferrous – Containing iron.
 Example: carbon steel, low alloy steels, stainless steel.

 Filler Metal – The metal or alloy to be added in making a welded, brazed, or soldered joint.